isabelOLU/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 Interests:
-  - Subjective Well-Being
-  - Behavioral Economics
-  - Experimental Economics
   - Public Economics
+  - Applied Microeconometrics
+  - Well-being Economics
+  - Behavioural Economics

 # Education to show in About widget
 education: